ailen-wrx/python-ipflakies/README.md

                         the order-dependency test to be fixed -i ITERATIONS, --it ITERATIONS
-                        times of run when executing random tests -co, --collect        collect and print all tests -po, --polluter       only detect polluters without cleaners -t, --time            run the entire test suite and record the time -p                    to run pytest programmatically -r, --random          do random analysis directly
+                        times of run when executing random tests -po, --polluter       only detect polluters without cleaners -p                    to run pytest programmatically -r, --random          do random analysis directly
-  -s SCOPE              scope of seeking: session(default), module or class --nverdict VERDICT    times of run when verdicting a single test --nverify VERIFY      times of run when verifying a polluter, state-setter, or cleaner --maxp MAXP           the maximum number of polluters taken into consideration
+  -s SCOPE              scope of seeking: session(default), module or class --nverify VERIFY      times of running when verifying the result of a test sequence --maxp MAXP           the maximum number of polluters taken into consideration
 ```